 2) Tell us a little about Katarina?

 Kat came out of nowhere and somewhat rescued me from a cycle of poor starts to this story.
-I tried to write maybe 4-5 lacrymosa for promoother tales in the weird west setting before she came along with a brassy, no-bullshit, “let’s-tell-this-story” look in her eye, and as soon as she did the narrative came through loud and clear.
+I tried to write maybe 4-5 other tales in the weird west setting before she came along with a brassy, no-bullshit, “let’s-tell-this-story” look in her eye, and as soon as she did the narrative came through loud and clear.
 In the story itself, Kat is a tough gal taken by surprise, someone who finds herself unexpectedly put in a place of vulnerability and submission.
 Though not implicitly stated, I’ve always felt Katarina was someone who had never had a same-sex relationship before Lady Gunslinger walks into her life, and is halfway startled by her sudden attraction, and a little more than halfway intrigued.
 I’ve sometimes told folks, there’s a wild west saloon somewhere in my mind, and that’s where all my characters go to between sets.
 The vampires, the faeries, the steampunk pilots, the cowgirls, the sci-fi heroes…no matter what story they come from they all end up around the tables in that mental saloon.
 Kat, I think, has taken her place as the eternal bartender for all of them.

 3) How long did it take you to write this story?